Changes to the department over 2019–20

-The Office of the Chief Parliamentary Counsel transforms policy into legislation and advises the Victorian Government on its legislative program.
+The Office of the Chief Parliamentary Counsel transforms policy into legislation and advises the government on its legislative program.
 The office is responsible for ensuring up-to-date public access to authoritative Victorian legislation.
 The Chief Parliamentary Counsel is also the Government Printer for Victoria, responsible for printing Victorian legislation.

 Office of the Governor

-The Office of the Governor provides support to the Governor of Victoria and her spouse in carrying out all aspects of their official duties for the benefit of the Victorian community.
-The Governor's role includes constitutional and ceremonial duties, community engagement and official municipal, regional and overseas visits - the latter as part of promoting Victoria's international engagement at the highest level.
+The Office of the Governor provides support to the Governor of Victoria and her spouse in carrying out all aspects of their official duties for the benefit of the Victorian community and maintains Government House and grounds as a unique heritage community asset.
+The Governor’s role includes constitutional and ceremonial duties, community and international engagement as well as official municipal and regional visits.

 Office of the Victorian Government Architect